-According to the American Diabetes Association, there are 29.1 million people or 9.3% of the population in the United States who have diabetes.
-While an estimated 21 million people have been diagnosed, unfortunately, 8.1 million people are not aware that they have this disease.
-Each day more than 3,900 people are diagnosed with diabetes.
+According to the American Diabetes Association, there are 37.3 million people or 11.3% of the population in the United States who have diabetes.
+While an estimated 28.7 million people have been diagnosed, unfortunately, 8.5 million people are not aware that they have this disease.
+Annually there are 1.4 million new diagnoses.

 Anyone can develop diabetes.
 It can affect people of all ages and backgrounds.
 But there are some common risk factors for diabetes.
 These include: